-Prior to the issue of any Construction Certificate, the following amendments are to be made to the Architectural Plans, which are to be submitted to and approved by the Development Assessment Coordinator, Penrith City Council:
+Prior to the issue of any Construction Certificate, the following amendments are to be made to the Architectural Plans:

-The northern wall of ‘Warehouse 2’ is to be relocated 8m southwards (to provide a minimum building setback to Lenore drive of 20.53m).

-The vehicle maneuvering and turnaround area, and associated retaining walls, to the north-east of ‘Warehouse 2’, are to be relocated 8m southwards.

-The depth of the super awning is to be reduced (by 16m) to a depth of 20m.

-The fire sprinkler tank and the pump room (located adjacent to the office of ‘Warehouse B’), are to be moved to the west, to provide additional space for landscaping.

 The three (3) ‘signage zones’ are to be removed from the ‘Elevations’.

-The provision of four (4) x 100kW (or greater) solar power systems.
+A minimum of two (2) x 100kW solar power systems are to be provided.

-Prior to the issue of any Construction Certificate, the Landscape Plan (prepared by Cabbage Tree Landscape, Project No. 20220901, Issue DA_02B, Revision 3, dated March 2023), is to be amended to incorporate the following and approved by the Development Assessment Coordinator, Penrith City Council:
+Prior to the issue of any Construction Certificate, the Landscape Plan (prepared by Cabbage Tree Landscape, Project No. 20220901, Issue DA_02B, Revision 3, dated March 2023), is to be amended to incorporate the following:

 Provision of common species names, mature heights and foliage spread of all plants, as required by Part F3.4.4.2 of the Penrith Development Control Plan 2014.

-Widening of the landscape areas between the super awning and Lockwood Road, by 3m.

-Revised building layout in accordance with the amended Architectural Plans as required by Condition No. 2.

-Provision of additional landscaped areas and suitable plantings, within the increased building setback to be provided to the north of ‘Warehouse B’.

-Species within the landscape areas between the super awning and Lockwood Road, being selected having regard to the location’s aspect.

 Providing a mixture of tree species within the landscape areas between the super awning and Lockwood Road, that are of a range of mature height and to provide additional canopy screening.

-The fencing and hedge planting, within the landscape areas between the super awning and Lockwood Road, are to be moved to the northern edge of such.

 The tree species within the landscape strip immediately alongside the western / Compass Drive boundary, being suitable for its narrow area.

-Provision of additional screen planting (which includes trees), in the vicinity of the vehicle maneuvering and turnaround area to the north east of ‘Warehouse 2’, with species selected having regard to the constrained nature of the area.

-Provision of an additional landscape area to the west of the office of ‘Warehouse B’, with suitable species.

-Provision of substantial additional quantities of medium and tall shrub plantings, within landscaped areas, in order to help soften the bulk and scale of the built form, and to provide additional screening.
+.

 The use of an appropriate street tree species, in lieu of Eucalyptus amplifolia, which is also suitable for constrained verge areas (where applicable).

 Providing additional street trees along the frontage of the development site, particularly in the vicinity of the intersection of Lenore Drive and Compass Drive, that are spaced at 10m of approximate increments.
+This is subject to traffic engineering advice on the implications for sight distance.
+Trees are to be spaced so as not to impede the coverage of street lighting.

-Indicates that landscaped blister islands (including associated structural soil pits) are spaced no further apart than 1 island per 6 car parking spaces.
+Indicates that landscaped blister islands (including associated structural soil pits) are spaced no further apart than 1 island per 10 car parking spaces.